onrelay/sipxecs/README.md

 ### Install sipXcom

-- run `yum install -y wget` for downloading repo definitions
+- Run `yum install -y wget` used for downloading repo definitions

-- If not a GCP image, we must add and install the artifact registry plugin:
+- If you are not using a Google Cloud image, you must add and install their artifact registry plugin:

     - Run `wget -O /etc/yum.repos.d/artifact-registry-plugin.repo https://storage.googleapis.com/sipxecs/artifact-registry/artifact-registry-plugin.repo`